wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 == Description ==

-59sec LITE helps companies to answer leads generated with Contact Form 7 under 59 seconds, in order to boost conversions.
+59sec LITE helps companies to follow up leads generated with Contact Form 7 under 59 seconds, in order to boost conversions.

 **Basically, we will 'whip' your sales/support team to do their job properly and FOLLOW-UP the leads ASAP, not after hours or days!:)**

 [youtube http://www.youtube.com/watch?v=x4m-Cc9mRm4]

-**How the whipping goes? :)**

-* Step 1.
-You install the plugin.

-* Step 2.
-You install the 59sec mobile app on your sales people mobile devices.

-* Step 3.
-It sends PUSH NOTIFICATIONS on your mobile devices (iOS, Android, Windows Phone) with your leads or questions from clients.

-* Step 4.
-If the leads are not grabbed FAST, 59sec will make some followups.

-* Step 5.
-If the lead is still not grabbed, then the boss is notified: <i>Yo, you are losing money.
-Why your team cannot answer fast a lead?
-Either they are overwhelmed and you should hire more, either they are losing time (most probably).</i>

-* Step 6.
-Everybody can see some cool statistics of response time.
-Who is lazy and who should get a bonus.

-Decreasing response time will boost your conversion rate! :)

-**5 BIG BONUSES**

-* 1. WOW notifications.
-A cash register sound.
-So awesome that you will become addictive! :)

-* 2. Answering fast will make your clients fall of the chair.
-WOW effect.

-* 3. Better differentiation versus competition

-* 4. Better marketing ROI.

-* 5. Better sales conversion rate!
-Much better!!!

 **WHY IS SO IMPORTANT TO ANSWER FAST?**